 The sauce here is made of “sweet ingredients” like coconuts and peanuts and sesame seeds and they add a rich nuttiness that becomes a perfect base for the chilies.
 In India, the chillies used are long, skinny, hot green peppers, but because neither you (I presume) nor I could deal with that much excitement, I used a mix of green bell peppers and poblano peppers which both add great flavor without adding incredible heat.
 If you are braver, feel free to substitute the poblanos with a spicier chili like jalapeno or even serrano.

-To scoop up the spicy-sweet sauce I made a whole-wheat Peshawari Naan.
+To scoop up the spicy-sweet sauce of the Mirch ka Salan I made a whole-wheat Peshawari Naan.
 A Peshawari Naan is a puffy flatbread that traces its origins into Pakistan and north India.
 It’s a little more special than your average, everyday naan because it is studded with nuts and dry fruits, making it the perfect complement to the spicy saalan.